mishkamag/TBC-x-USAID/README.md

 ### Header

-Inside Header, I have only navigation that changes according to responsiveness.
+Inside Header, I have navigation that changes according to responsiveness.
+Here also I have a "burger menu" icon that I created manually without an image and it changes shape depending on the state value. **It also has show/hide functionality during scrolling.**

 ### Main